 Do you want to cultivate kindness in your kids?
-This HoneyKids Talk has got you covered.
+Our last HoneyKids Talk gave us great insights.
+Take notes, parents!

 It’s no secret that we want to raise kind children.
 After all, being kind makes the world a better place.
 But in this time of crisis and division, it’s becoming more difficult to create the ideal framework for who our children will become.
 So how do we foster caring, kind and compassionate qualities in our kids?

 During our HoneyKids Talk: The Art of Raising Kind Kids, we learned effective tips and strategies to help us raise kind, altruistic kids, all thanks to our expert panelists: Dr Helen Rader, Elementary School Counselor at ICS, Lance Kershner, Elementary School Principal at ICS, Shamini Ras, Elementary School Counselor at SJII and Maureen Russell, Elementary School Vice Principal at SJII.

 Got a burning question and need the answer?
 Jump to the video section that’s relevant for you!

 The importance of raising kind kids – 8.50

 Some ways parents can teach social skills in ‘the moment’ – 9.59